Trey Songz: Career

-2003–2008: I Gotta Make It and Trey Day
+2003–2006: Early career and I Gotta Make It

-Record producer Troy Taylor was introduced to Songz through Songz's stepfather with whom Taylor attended high school, ultimately leading to Songz signing a recording contract with Atlantic Records in 2003.
-After graduating from Petersburg High School in 2002, Songz moved to New Jersey to begin recording his debut album, though recording did not actually begin until 2003.
-While recording his debut album in 2004, Songz released multiple mixtapes under the alias Prince of Virginia.
-One of the mixtapes featured an "answer track" to R. Kelly's "Trapped in the Closet", entitled "Open the Closet".
-The song gave Songz some notoriety.
-His debut album, I Gotta Make It was released on July 26, 2005.
-It debuted at #20 on the Billboard 200, selling 40,000 copies in its first week of sales.
-It has sold 300,000 records in the US.
-Songz's debut single, "Gotta Make It", featuring Twista, was released in March 2005 and reached #87 on the Billboard Hot 100 and #21 on the Hot R&B/Hip-Hop Songs.
-It garnered success in the R&B/urban community but failed to make a mark in mainstream music.
-The album's second and final single, "Gotta Go", was released in July 2005 and reached #67 on the Hot 100 and #11 on the Hot R&B/Hip-Hop Songs chart, becoming even more successful than his debut single in the R&B/urban community and in the mainstream community.
+After graduating from Petersburg High School in 2002, Trey Songz moved to New Jersey to begin recording his debut studio album, though recording did not begin until 2003.
+Also in 2003, Troy Taylor signed Songz to his label, called Songbook Entertainment, which soon led to a joint venture with Atlantic Records.
+While recording his-then upcoming and untitled debut album in 2004, Songz released multiple mixtapes under the alias Prince of Virginia.
+There were one of his mixtapes that features an "answer track" to R. Kelly's "Trapped in the Closet", titled "Open the Closet", which granted Songz some regional attention.
+Songz's debut single, "Gotta Make It" (featuring Twista), released in March 2005, reached at number 87 on the Billboard Hot 100 and number 21 on the Hot R&B/Hip-Hop Songs.
+It garnered success in the R&B/urban community, but failed to make a mark in mainstream music.
+His debut studio album, I Gotta Make It was released on July 26, 2005.
+Upon its release, the album debuted at number 20 on the Billboard 200, selling 40,000 copies in its first week of sales.
+After the album had sold 300,000 records in the United States, the album's second and final single, "Gotta Go", has released in July 2005, reaching at number 67 on the Hot 100 and number 11 on the Hot R&B/Hip-Hop Songs chart, becoming even more successful than his debut single in the R&B/urban community and in the mainstream community.
 After promotion for his debut concluded, he was featured on the lead single from Twista's fifth album, The Day After.
-The single, "Girl Tonite", reached #14 on the Hot 100 and #3 on the Hot R&B/Hip-Hop Songs chart, becoming a huge hit.
+The single, "Girl Tonite", reached at number 14 on the Hot 100 and number 3 on the Hot R&B/Hip-Hop Songs chart, becoming a huge hit.